 Which trends do you think will have the most impact on the field?
 How will you prepare for them?
 Leave a comment below or tweet us @NRPA_News.

-Lauren Hoffmann is the director of marketing and communications for NRPA.
+Lauren Hoffmann is NRPA's director of marketing and communications.